milkesa/Emotion-Detection-Text-Based--NLP-project/README.md

 12. Test Questions

-Sadness – "I tried so hard, but it still wasn't enough."
+Sadness – "I tried so hard, but it still wasn't enough."----- Joy – "This is the best day of my life!"--------

-Sadness – "I feel like everything is falling apart."

-Joy – "This is the best day of my life!"

-Joy – "I can’t stop smiling today."
+Joy – "I can’t stop smiling today."------

-Love – "Being with you makes everything better."

-Love – "I cherish every moment we spend together."

-Anger – "I’m so done with your excuses!"

-Anger – "You crossed the line this time."

-Fear – "What if something goes terribly wrong?"

-Fear – "I can’t breathe when I think about it."
+Joy – "Being with you makes everything better."----- Fear – "I can’t breathe when I think about it."------ Anger – "That comment was absolutely vile."---

-Surprise – "I didn’t expect that at all!"

-Surprise – "Wow, you completely caught me off guard!"

-Disgust – "That comment was absolutely vile."

-Disgust – "I can’t believe people actually enjoy that."

-Neutral – "It was just an ordinary day, nothing special."

-Neutral – "I don’t really have an opinion on that."

-Shame – "I wish I could undo what I did."

-Shame – "I feel horrible about the way I acted."
+Shame – "I feel horrible about the way I acted."****

-Joy – "Everything is finally coming together!"

-Fear – "I'm afraid they’ll find out the truth."
+Joy – "Everything is finally coming together!"----- Fear – "I'm afraid they’ll find out the truth."----